 About the Rural and Remote Education Strategy (2021-2024)

-In 2019-2020, consultations across NSW took place with a range of stakeholders to understand the achievements, complexities and challenges facing education in rural communities.
-2293 consultations were completed that included survey responses, individual and group meetings.
-Four key themes emerged and formed the basis of the strategy.
-These are:
+Between 2019 and 2020, over 2,000 consultations took place with a range of stakeholders across NSW to understand the achievements, complexities and challenges facing education in rural communities.

 • Key area 1 – People: Supply students in rural and remote communities with more high-quality educators who are aware of localised needs.